AndreyKaiu/Anki_Crossword-for-EclipseCrossword/README.md

 If you already have an EclipseCrossword saved as HTML with JavaScript, you can immediately open the last tab and use the 'Insert from file' button to get the crossword code.
 In the ready crossword code, check that 'Word = new Array();' is empty, meaning the words aren't saved and there will be no hints.
 And at the end of the code there's 'OnlyCheckOnce = false;' - this means you can check the crossword words multiple times, not just once.
+Since version 1.1, even if the list “Word = new Array();” is not empty, you can write “Solve = false;” at the end of the code and there will be no hints either (this can now be done with buttons).

 The crossword itself appears on the back of the card.
 The front of the card can show words.
 The words tab can be empty if you don't want any hints, or it can contain a simple word list (or clues).